 17. In 2017 I learned that I grew beyond measure, from the previous year.
 This excites me because I look forward to continuing my growth mentally, physically and spiritually.
-I look forward to being inspired and inspiring others, to following my dreams and cheering people on as they follow theirs.
+I look forward to being inspired and inspiring others, in following my dreams and cheering people on as they follow theirs.
 Cheers to everything we learned in 2017 and everything we will learn in 2018.

 Let’s inspire one another: Comment below with the number one lesson you learned in 2017